gitlabhq/gitlabhq/doc/ci/yaml/README.md

      untracked: true
 ```

-To create a archive with a name of current branch or tag:
+To create an archive with a name of the current build and the current branch or
+tag including only the files that are untracked by Git:

 ```yaml
 job: